Space Battleship Yamato: Resurrection: Reception

 The film debuted #7 at the Japanese box office but moved slowly off the charts a week later.

 A reviewer on SciFiJapan said that he was pleased with the film, and that it gave the series a reboot that it had missed for 30 years.
 He went on to say, while the romance was definitely toned down, the action made up for it.
 "Computer enhancement works its greatest magic in scenes of outer space, especially those of black holes.
 The beauty and imagination of these scenes are nothing less than spectacular."
 However, he was disappointed by the enemy ship designs.
 "The weakest visual element in the film is the design of the enemy fleets.
 Yamato history is populated with dozens of sleek and exciting spaceship designs, so these new ship designs are a rather jarring and unimaginative change of pace."
 The reviewer concluded with, "SPACE BATTLESHIP YAMATO: RESURRECTION brings the famed space battleship back to the big screen in all its former glory, setting the stage for a live action version which will hit screen in Japan later this year.
 2010 promises to be a banner year for Yamato fans, new and old."

 On StarBlazers.com, a positive reviewer said that "I snapped to full attention for the finale.
 I can't say why, but it suddenly felt more like a true Yamato story than it did before.
 It gave me an immediate jolt of energy and took me all the way home, which makes it my favorite part."
 The review finished with this, referring to the character development: "To Nishizaki's credit, he tipped this in his Animage interview, saying his intention was to simply establish the new crew so they can be further developed "next time."
 I'd love to see a TV series spin off from this, but I have no idea if such a thing is possible.
 One thing's for sure: I'll be happy to see Part 2 in any Japanese theater."

 Other releases

 The film was released on Region 2 DVD, UMD, and Blu-ray on July 23, 2010.
-The anime will not be licensed by Funimation Entertainment due to a miscommunication and the announcement was actually referring to the 2010 live-action film Space Battleship Yamato.